 Master of International Affairs 5-year (3+2) Degree with the Texas A&M Departments of International Studies and Economics

-We admit students into the 3+2 MIA program once per year, for fall entry only.
-Applications and all supporting materials (including recommendations) must be submitted/received by the application deadline.
+The application and all supporting materials (including recommendations) must be submitted and received by 11:59 PM (Central Time) on the day of the application deadlines listed below.
 Incomplete applications will NOT be reviewed or considered for admission.

 Current Texas A&M University (College Station, TX) undergraduate students may apply for admission into the 3+2 MIA program during the fall of their junior year (or in the fall when they are classified as a U3) as long as the student: